comparativechrono/CardiacDrugPlotter/README.md

 ### Support or Contact

-Please contact [tjh70@cam.ac.uk](Assistant Professor Timothy Hearn) for more information or support using this tool.
+Please contact [Assistant Professor Timothy Hearn](tjh70@cam.ac.uk) for more information or support using this tool.

 ### Disclaimer